balvisio/CAFA-Toolset/README.md

 python Filter -I1=uniprot_sprot.dat.2014_09  -G=559292
 ```

-It will create the following target sequence file:
+It will create the following two output files - one for the target sequences and
+one for the target id and protein name mapping which is used in the first output
+file:

 uniprot_sprot.dat.2014_09.559292.tfa.1
+uniprot_sprot.dat.2014_09.559292.tfa.1.map

 * The output file name is created by adding an extension with the name of the
 input file where the extension is formed in the following way: [taxon id].[tfa].[version #].